Starfleet officers in STAR TREK: The Original Series typically wear rank insignia in the form of braid attached to their uniform sleeves.

 - The next episode filmed – “The Menagerie, Part I” [1x15] – sees Commander Spock again being referred to as a "Lieutenant Commander", this time in Kirk's log.

 - In a repeat of the Ben Finney error, Lieutenant Commander Giotto's rank insignia in “The Devil in the Dark” [1x26] is also that of a full Commander.
-(He is addressed several times simply as "Commander Giotto", however the dialogue twice specifies that his rank is Lieutenant Commander.)
+(He is addressed several times simply as "Commander Giotto", but the dialogue twice specifies that his rank is Lieutenant Commander.)

 Lieutenant Junior Grade